andreadidio98/CPP_VU/index.md

 5. Assignment Operators (=, +=, -=, \*=, /=, %=, &=, \<\<=, \>\>=, \|=, ^=)
 6. Misc Operators (sizeof, ., ->, &, \*, Cast, *Ternary*)

 The Arithmetic operators, are fairly straight-forward and most, behave as expected.
 The only two operators that might need a brief explanation are the **Modulo** (**%**) operator, which is a binary operator (takes two "arguments") that returns the remainder of the division operation on two numbers.
 E.g., 20 % 3 evaluates to 2.
 The **increment/decrement** (**++/-\-**) are unary operators, and can be used as a *prefix* OR *suffix*.
-If these operators are placed *before* the variable, the variable is incremented/decremented and THEN use the incremented/decremented value.
+If these operators are placed *before* the variable, the variable is incremented/decremented and THEN used as the incremented/decremented value.
 For example:

 ```c++
 int a = 20;